 You should avoid using these types where an electrical fire has started as water doesn’t mix well with electricity and you may be prone to getting electrocuted.

-Most water extinguishers have an additive mixed into them which makes it quite safe to use on electrical fires, but it’s best not to take the risk in most instances where an electrical fire has broken out unless absolutely necessary.
+Most water types have an additive mixed into them which makes it quite safe to use on electrical fires, but it’s best not to take the risk in most instances where an electrical fire has broken out unless absolutely necessary.

 Foam Fire Extinguishers